dougUCN/pulseTrain/CONTRIBUTING.md

 ## NoMachine

-Follow instructions from the [NoMachine website](https://www.nomachine.com/getting-started-with-nomachine) to enable remote desktop access from another computer
+Follow instructions from the [NoMachine website](https://www.nomachine.com/getting-started-with-nomachine) to enable remote desktop access from another computer.
+For access outside of an internal network, adjust your router settings such that port 4000 is forwarded to the appropriate computer

 ## SSH windows server